-b.
-Comprehensive Examination (Non-Thesis Option): A comprehensive examination is held once in fall and once in spring.
-A student must be in good academic standing and have a cumulative graduate grade-point-average (CUM GPA) 3.0 or higher, graduate grade-point-average (500 level courses GPA) 3.0 or higher, 3.0 over all iPOS courses, and completed the 2 core and 4 area courses to take the Comprehensive Examination.
+Comprehensive Examination: A comprehensive examination is held once in fall and once in spring.
+A student must be in good academic standing and have a cumulative graduate grade-point-average (CUM GPA) 3.0 or higher, graduate grade-point-average (500 level courses GPA) 3.0 or higher, 3.0 over all iPOS courses, and completed the at least 18 credit hours including the 2 core courses to take the Comprehensive Examination.
 The Comprehensive exam entails questions on the core courses and might include questions from the pre-requisites of these courses.
-Details of the comprehensive exam is being administered.
+Details of the comprehensive examination will be communicated to the students in the semester the exam is being administered.

 A student who fails the comprehensive examination must petition for re-examination and receive approval from the CEN Graduate Program Committee (GPC), CEN Program Chair, and the Vice Provost for Graduate College before the date of the examination.
-If a petition is approved, a student is allowed to retake the examination one time only in the test period immediately following the period in which the examination was failed.
-If the student's petition for re-examination is not approved or the student fails the re-examination, the CEN program will recommend to the Office of Graduate College to remove the student from the MS program.
+If the petition is approved, a student is allowed to retake the examination one time only in the test period immediately following the period in which the examination was failed.
+If the student's petition for re-examination is not approved or the student fails the re-examination, the CEN program will recommend to Graduate College to remove the student from the MS program.